-Alan Muskat, philosoforager, stand-up mycomedian, and epicure of the obscure, has been taking people "out to eat" for twenty years.
-He founded the first "forage-to-table" offering in the U.S. and the first public education program for wild foods in the world.
+Alan Muskat, philosoforager, stand-up mycomedian, and epicure of the obscure, has been taking people "out to eat" for over twenty years.
+He founded the first and only forage-to-table company in the country and the first wild foods public education program in the world.

-Author of Wild Mushrooms: A Taste of Enchantment, Muskat has popped up on The Travel Channel's Bizarre Foods, The History Channel, PBS, CBS, and in Southern Living, Fodors, Travel+Leisure, Conde Naste Traveler, The New Yorker, The Chicago Tribune, and Country Living.
-He's even preached on Voice of America, ardently urging the masses to sample rather than trample the toadstools.
+Author of Wild Mushrooms: A Taste of Enchantment, Muskat has popped up on Bizarre Foods, The History Channel, PBS, and in Southern Living, Fodor's, The Washington Post, and other major media, ardently urging the masses to sample rather than trample the toadstools.
 “What do you have to lose?” asks Muskat.
 “Whatever doesn't kill you only makes you famous.”

 In 2007, Alan co-founded The REAL Center, a school for relationship skills and natural living.
 Author of The Haggadah Vita, Alan has led wild food Passover seder banquets for over twenty years.
 “Wild foods,” says Alan, “are a way of feeling at home in the world, i.e., that we are continually provided for and never alone.”
 Finally, his mother would like you to know that he graduated from Princeton.

-With humor, warm-heartedness, and panache, Alan awakens nature's wayward offspring to the beauty and bounty of their bioregion.
+With humor, warm-heartedness, and panache, "Woodsy Alan" awakens nature's wayward offspring to the beauty and bounty of their bioregion.
 Ask anyone who knows The Mushroom Man: when it comes to bringing out the fun in fungi, he's the champignon.